dotnetthailand/dotnetthailand.github.io/content/web-frameworks/nopcommerce/docker-compose-for-nopcommerce.md

 ```

 # entrypoint.sh
-- entrypoint.sh is any entry point script that will be run when we luanch a container
+- entrypoint.sh is any entry point script that will be run when we launch a container
 - This fill does two things, run `initialize.sh` script and start a SQL server instance.
 ```sh
 #!/bin/bash